 Each semester, a select cohort of domestic and international undergraduate students will be selected to participate in the Global Fellows Program.
 Participation in the program requires a one-semester commitment with up to 4 hours of work weekly.

-As a Global Fellow, you will attend five intercultural and leadership development training sessions and support several global programs and events on campus.
+As a Global Fellow, you will attend six intercultural and leadership development training sessions and support several global programs and events on campus.
 You may occasionally be called upon to liaise with visiting international scholars, Fulbright Scholars, and foreign delegations to develop leadership and diplomatic skills.
 You’ll also complete a final service project at the end of the program.

 This is a nonpaid volunteer position.
 After completing the program, you will be awarded a certificate of completion endorsed by the Duke International Student Center (DISC), Office of Global Affairs (OGA), and the Career Center and may request letters of recommendation from the Associate Vice Provost for Global Affairs and Senior Associate Dean of International Students.